openshift-metal3/dev-scripts/README.md

 ## Interacting with Ironic directly

-The dev-scripts repository contains a `clouds.yaml` file with connection settings for both instances of Ironic.
+The `./06_create_cluster.sh` script generates a `clouds.yaml` file with connection settings for both instances of Ironic.
 The copy of Ironic that runs on the bootstrap node during installation can be accessed by using the cloud name `metal3-bootstrap` and the copy running inside the cluster once deployment is finished can be accessed by using the cloud name `metal3`.

+Note that the `clouds.yaml` is generated on exit from `./06_create_cluster.sh` (on success, and also on failure if possible), however it can be useful to generate the file during deployment, in which case `generate_clouds_yaml.sh` may be run manually.

 The dev-scripts will install the `baremetal` command line tool on the provisioning host as part of setting up the cluster.
 The `baremetal`